replicatedhq/replicated-docs/docs/reference/kots-cli-install.md

     <tr>
         <td><code>--kotsadm-namespace</code></td>
         <td>string</td>
-        <td>Set to override the namespace of kotsadm images.
+        <td>Set to override the registry namespace of kotsadm images.
 Used for air gapped installations.
 For more information, see [Air Gap Installation in Existing Clusters](/enterprise/installing-existing-cluster-airgapped).</td>
     </tr>
     <tr>
         <td><code>--kotsadm-registry</code></td>